creativecommons/network-platforms/Culture.md

 Many artists are sharing CC work on platforms like Vimeo or Flickr, but beyond the ability to filter works by license, there's not a specific CC-focused community or space on those sites for these artists to exchange with one another or build upon each others' work.
 On these platforms Creative Commons is just a copyright license, not a community, or an artistic approach.

+One example of a thriving free and open community is [Open Game Art](https://opengameart.org/), which has been operating for almost a decade, runs contests encouraging new art to be created, and is at the nexus of software, art and music.

 ----

 ### Rationale